 Students may obtain college credit according to their scores on a standardized Advanced Placement (AP) language examination administered at their high schools.
 A score of 3 merits one-half unit, a 4 merits one unit and a 5 merits one and one-half units of credit at Albion College.
 A maximum of one unit may be applied toward a major or minor in French, German or Spanish.

 Before Student Orientation, Advising and Registration (SOAR) and during the first week of fall semester, the department administers an online placement test for students with prior study of French, German or Spanish.
-Any student with two or more years of high school modern language course work must take the placement test before enrolling in language courses at Albion.
+Students with two or more years of high school modern language course work are expected to take the placement test before enrolling in language courses at Albion.
 This test does not give college credit; its purpose is to place such students at the appropriate level.